-Toggle Button
+Toggle Button (vertical arrow)

-A toggle button with a vertical arrow controls the display of thread information for the process.
-This button only appears for processes with multiple threads.
+For processes with multiple threads, a toggle button with a vertical arrow controls the display of thread information for the process.
+This button appears only for processes with multiple threads.
 When you click an arrow button that points down, the process information is expanded to include an individual line for each thread in the process.
 When you click an arrow button that points up, the list of individual threads is hidden.
 For multi-threaded processes, the process line provides summary information for all threads within the process, regardless of the direction of the arrow button.

-Push Button
+Push Button (right arrow)

-The push button with the right red arrow activates the Process Scheduler Dialog which allows you to change scheduling attributes of the process or thread.
+The push button with the right red arrow activates the Process Scheduler dialog which allows you to change scheduling attributes of the process or thread.